 - Those who want a better understanding of how they are perceived and would like to change that perception

 FOCus Classes - family instruction on each of the course classes

 FOCus Classes are a series of 16 weekly meetings that provide live instruction for each of the Core Classes.
 One class will be covered each week.
 All instruction will be provided by Win Heggem.

 The classes will follow the same order as outlined in Courses 1-3 (Visage, Voice, and Value).
 The class includes every member of the participating family's household, including children of any age (at the parent's discretion).

 FOCus Classes will be provided on a rotating basis, three times per year.
-The next start date is the week of September 2, 2020.

 Who Should Consider This Option?

 - Parents who lack the time to work through the material with their children

 - Parents who want Mrs. Heggem's unique instruction for their families on a weekly basis

 - Parents who want their children exposed to a North American presentation of the material because they may not have it available for their children at home